 Essential oils are highly concentrated natural extracts produced by plants, derived from leaves, flowers, and stems, which are used in aromatherapy.
 It takes a large amount of plant products to produce essential oils.
 A pound of lavender essential oil requires the use of more than 200 pounds of lavender flowers.

-Their anti-fungal, antibacterial, and antiviral properties make them a useful product in your medicine cabinet.
-They have also been shown to promote healthy sleep, relieve headaches, nausea and alleviate pain.
-In addition, essential oils can improve skin conditions, help treat the common cold, and encourage healthy digestion and reduce anxiety.
+Essential oils have been shown to promote healthy sleep, relieve headaches, nausea and alleviate pain due to their anti-fungal, antibacterial, and antiviral properties.
+This makes them useful products in your medicine cabinet.
+Furthermore, essential oils have been shown to improve skin conditions, treat the common cold, encourage healthy digestion, and reduce anxiety.

 Essential oils may have many benefits but you also need to remember there are some risks.
 People who shouldn’t use essential oils without a doctor’s recommendation include:

 - Make sure to consider pets in the environment.
 Some essential oils can be dangerous for pets.

 Safety guidelines for using essential oils

 1. The dosage, precautions for use, duration of treatment, and route of administration should always be respected.
 Essential oils are extremely active extracts that must be used carefully.
 Therefore, always keep your essential oil in its original packaging, with its instructions, so you can refer back to them when you need to.

 2. Never substitute one essential oil for another, even if their names are similar!
 The toxicity risks of essential oils vary.

 3. Always wash your hands thoroughly after using an essential oil.